 La Meute's stated goal is to become a large political force within the mainstream, however it remains a far-Right group, albeit one that does not like to be described that way.In the words of its media liaison Sylvain Brouillette (aka Sylvain Maikan), "Marine Le Pen is a lot closer to us than Donald Trump."
-As shown on the 4th, La Meute aims to attract people ranging from conscious far-Right racists to people who sincerely do not think of themselves that way, the moment to stage a major public but who are motivated by a combination of misinformation and fear about Muslims.
+As shown on the 4th, La Meute aims to attract people ranging from conscious far-Right racists to people who sincerely do not think of themselves that way, but who are motivated by a combination of misinformation and fear about Muslims.

-March 4th was an important test this would have been a major setback.
-The group has been getting a lot of press based on its large facebook membership, but as we all know in and of itself that is a meaningless thing - in other words, for them, it was a ler groups (PEGIDA Quebec, Soldiers of Odin), boneheads, and others who either don't choose to, or who don't manage to, do anything public with real numbers in Montreal, also joined in.
+March 4th was an important test for La Meute; had it been trounced, this would have been a major setback.
+The group has been getting a lot of press based on its large facebook membership, but as we all know in and of itself that is a meaningless thing - in other words, for them, it was a "show up or shut up" situation.
+Smaller groups (PEGIDA Quebec, Soldiers of Odin), boneheads, and others who either don't choose to, or who don't manage to, do anything public with real numbers in Montreal, also joined in.
 So suddenly all of these little scenes with one person here and one person there, coalesced into something we could not shut down, under La Meute's protection.
-People are guessing a lot of people came in from out-
+People are guessing a lot of people came in from outside of Montreal, which may be true, but is a bit irrelevant.
+Plus, as there were also rallies in other cities, outside forces in Montreal should have been less of a factor than in previous mobilizations.